How To Jump Start A Car?

 1. Read the Manual: Always start by reading the manufacturer’s instructions.

-2. Charge the Jump Starter: Ensure the jump starter is fully charged before use.
+2. Charge the Jump Starter: Before use, ensure the jump starter is wholly charged.

 3. Connect the Clamps: Attach the red (positive) clamp to the positive terminal of your car battery and the black (negative) clamp to a metal ground point on your car.